-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)1.90 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)2.10 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.1.40 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.1.80 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.2.00 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.2.30 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.20 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.00 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.1.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.1.0No constraintsExtreme constraints

-- 57,000 People displaced [?]
+- 85,000 People displaced [?]

-Mbera camp continues to be highly dependent on the government and external humanitarian assistance.
-Being a long-time established refugee camp, humanitarian actors’ strategies for the refugee population are focused on both ensuring access to basic services as well as supporting empowering activities, durable solutions and peaceful coexistence with the local community.
-Large scale returns of Malian refugees are not expected due to the persistence of violence in central and northern Mali. ?
+Mbera camp continues to be highly dependent on the Government and external humanitarian assistance.
+Being a long-time established refugee camp since 2012, humanitarian organisations’ strategies for the refugee population are focused on both ensuring access to basic services as well as supporting empowering activities, durable solutions, and peaceful coexistence with the local community.
+Large-scale returns of Malian refugees are not expected given the persistence of violence in central and northern Mali. ?